Fast Nonseparable Gaussian Stochastic Process with Application to Methylation Level Interpolation: Numerical comparison

 where for $1\leq i\leq k^*$ and $1\leq j\leq n^*$, $y^*_i(s^*_j)$ is the held-out methylation levels of the $i^{th}$ sample at the $j^{th}$ CpG site; $\hat y^*_{i}( s^{*}_j)$ is the predicted held-out methylation level of the $i^{th}$ sample at the $j^{th}$ CpG site; $C{I_{ij}}(95\% )$ is the $95\%$ posterior credible interval; and $\Length\{C{I_{ij}}(95\% )\}$ is the length of the $95\%$ posterior credible interval.
 An effective method is expected to have small out-of-sample RMSE, ${P_{CI}(95\%)}$ being close to nominal $95\%$ level, and small $L_{CI}(95\%)$.
-In \cite{zhang2015predicting}, a CpG site is defined to be methylated if more than $50\%$ of the probes are methylated, and the accuracy rate of a method is defined by the proportion of the correct predictions of CpG sites being methylated or not.
-We also use the accuracy rate as a criterion to compare the nonseparable GaSP model and its competitors in the following numerical results.
+In \cite{zhang2015predicting}, a CpG site is defined to be methylated if more than $50\%$ of the probes are methylated, and the accuracy of a method is defined by the proportion of the correct predictions of CpG sites being methylated or not.
+We also include the rate of accuracy as a criterion for comparison.